Bangkok streetscape. What a Thailand property buyers agent does and does not do

 Ask three questions before you sign anything.
 Question one: who pays you, and what does the commission agreement look like in writing?
 If the answer is "the seller covers it, free to you," you are not hiring a buyers agent.
 You are hiring a seller-side closer with a friendly title.
 Move on.

 Question two: can you show me a recent unit you recommended against, and the written reasoning behind the rejection?
 A real buyer-side operator throws away far more units than they recommend.
-If they cannot produce a rejection memo, the recommendation memo is meaningless — there is no comparison set, no exclusion logic, no underwriting discipline.
+If they cannot produce a rejection memo, the recommendation memo is meaningless.
+There is no comparison set, no exclusion logic, no underwriting discipline.

 The framework I use is documented step by step inside the Thailand Underwriting Protocol, including foreign-quota verification, carrying-cost reconstruction, comparable-transaction triangulation, title-document review, and the walkout math that saved me from the 3.4M unit.
 It is not a buyers agent service.
 It is the buyer-side research function, written down, priced at the cost of a takeaway dinner so the cost-of-entry is not the obstacle.